90th Light Infantry Division (Wehrmacht): Reconstitution

 As with the other units of the Panzer Army Africa, replacement units were quickly raised from available troops stationed in Western Europe.
 As such, the Africa Division was reconstituted as the 90th Panzergrenadier Division in Sardinia during July 1943 drawing an experienced nucleus of troops from the Division Sardinia.
 The division was then transferred to Corsica where it absorbed the ground organisation of the Luftwaffe command on Corsica and added regulars coming from Volksdeutsche recruits.
-The reconstituted division was deployed along the Bonifacio - Bastia coastal road on 9 September 1943 where it was involved battles against Italians, the maquis and French troops for the liberation of Corsica.
+The reconstituted division was deployed along the Bonifacio—Bastia coastal road on 9 September 1943, where it was involved in battles against Italians, the maquis, and French troops for the liberation of Corsica.
 The division was transferred to the Italian mainland from the Bastia bridgehead on 3 October 1943 and assigned to LXXXVII Corps of Army Group C.

 Panzer IV of the 90th Panzergrenadier Division in the marina of Palau on their withdrawal from Sardinia.